How Generative AI Empowers Attackers and Defenders Across the Trust & Safety Landscape: Discussion

 \section{Discussion}

 Across the five \trust domains in our study, our expert participants expressed concern that \genAI would transform the speed, scale, form, and sophistication of attacks.
 They also feared that \genAI would reduce costs and streamline operations for attackers, creating a versatile ``swiss-army knife'' to amplify harm.
 Participants cautioned that many of the \genAI-powered attacks that have been observed are relatively nascent and will likely become more advanced as attackers familiarize themselves with \genAI and model capabilities improve.

 At the same time, participants expressed optimism that, with sufficient time and resources, they could utilize \genAI to defend against not only new \genAI attacks, but pre-existing attacks as well.
+Further, our participants highlighted key priorities within each domain, which inform both \trust operations and research priorities.

-In this section, we discuss the need for \trust teams to adapt their operations to new \genAI threats, tangible paths to improving defenses with \genAI, and the role of Responsible AI in stymieing attacks.
+In this section, we discuss the need for \trust teams to adapt their operations to new \genAI threats and shift resources to domain-specific efforts, highlighting the imperative to conduct a wide array of \genAI experiments and cultivate in-house expertise to translate these experiments into concrete domain-specific applications.
+We then explore tangible paths to use \genAI to empower \trust organizations and protections, particularly in the areas of enhancing content moderation algorithms and accelerating investigation workflows.
+Finally, we consider the role of Responsible AI in stymieing attacks, including the development of rich, contextual benchmarks, as well as the need to ensure existing guardrails do not unduly hamper defensive uses of \genAI.